hackclub/hackclub/workshops/portfolio/README.md

 To go over the vocabulary of what we just did:

-- we the `font-family` attribute to the `body` selector and set the value to `Arial`.
+- We the `font-family` attribute to the `body` selector and set the value to `Arial`.

 This changed the font for the text in the `h1` and `p` tag because they are